Goodwin Park

 Recreation Through the Ages

-Goodwin Park has evolved beautifully with the times.
-In 1906, a nine-hole golf course took shape on the Great Meadow, with nine more holes joining the party in 1911.
+Goodwin Park has evolved with the times.
+A nine-hole golf course took shape on the Great Meadow in 1906, with nine more holes added in 1911.
+During the 1920s and World War II, the meadow even served as an airfield before the park settled into its current form.

 Something for Everyone